 Avoiding Debt Traps

-Payday loans are a very convenient – and incredibly expensive – way to borrow money.
+Payday loans are the ultimate debt trap.
+They are a very convenient – but an incredibly expensive – way to borrow money.
 The concept of a payday loan is that it is supposed to help you “until payday.”
 Most payday lenders expect their loans to be repaid in two weeks.
-However, in practice, this is often tough to do.
-If you don’t repay your loan in two weeks, it becomes incredibly costly.
+However, in practice, this is often impossible to accomplish, hence the “trap” effect.
+Most payday loan users are not able to repay their loans within the two-week timeline – that’s when things start to become incredibly costly.

-For instance, in Ontario, the maximum that a payday lender can charge is $15 for every $100 borrowed.
-That’s 15% interest in two weeks, which works out to 390% over a full year!
-Compare that to a credit card, which might have an annual interest rate of about 20%, and you can see how expensive a payday loan can be.
+For instance, in Ontario, the maximum that a payday lender can charge you is $15 for every $100 borrowed.
+That is 15% interest in two weeks, which works out to (are you sitting down?) a whopping 390% over one full year!
+Compare that to a credit card, which might have an annual interest rate of about 20% (still high but more manageable), and you can see how expensive a payday loan can truly be.

-Many people who take out a payday loan find themselves unable to pay it back on time, which means they might end up taking out another loan from another lender, and potentially another loan after that, to make ends meet.
+Many people who take out payday loans find themselves unable to pay the loan back on time, which means they might end up taking out another loan from another lender, and potentially another loan after that, to make ends meet.
 In these situations, the costs add up very quickly.
-While the Ontario government does not allow a payday lender to provide another loan unless the original loan has been paid, there are multiple payday lenders out there and thus it is possible to take out loans from multiple lenders, which can lead to serious debt trouble.
+I have seen clients in our practice who have 10 or 12 payday loans running concurrently, all at different lenders.
+It often becomes a full-time job just to keep track of, and pay down, each loan bi-weekly!

 Paying Only the Minimum on Your Credit Card